alamin899/api-crud-package/README.md

 ```

 ## Contribution
-You're open to create any Pull request.
+You're open to create any Pull request for contribution.